What is the Grow Your Business Online program?

 Can I work with a consultant that is not located in Canada?

 We encourage businesses to use Canadian vendors, but we do permit businesses to work with someone outside of Canada.
-The vendor must be able to produce a legitimate invoice containing all information required by the CRA and be able to accept a traceable payment in order to show proof of payment.
+The vendor must be a registered business and be able to produce a legitimate invoice containing all information required by the CRA and be able to accept a traceable payment in order to show proof of payment.
 The vendor should have some web presence to validate that they provide the services rendered and can not be related to the business owner by birth, marriage or adoption.

 E-commerce Advisory for Business Participants